Chartres France Travel Guide

 Information on farm visits (dairy, grain) or direct farm sales ("vente à la ferme") sometimes comes from local tourism offices.
 A direct connection to food origins.

 Place Billard Market a regular food experience.
-"Dîner au fil de l'eau" experiences during "Chartres en Lumières" allow meals with illuminated river views.
+"Dîner au fil de l'eau" experiences during "Chartres en Lumières" allow dishes with illuminated river views.

 Explore Loire Valley wines and local ciders in bars and specialty shops.

-Many restaurants close between lunch and dinner service, generally from 2:00 PM to 7:00 PM.
+Lots of restaurants close in the afternoon dinner service, generally from 2:00 PM to 7:00 PM.
 Plan your dining experiences times accordingly.

 Some smaller, independent establishments may close one or two days a week.
 Check their operating hours prior.
 Public vacations might bring modified hours.